Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

-and $x$ increases from 0 to 0.2 as $u$ decreases from 0.5 to 0.2.
-The $\ket{\vparallel}$ component gives rise to singlet correlations on the vertical bonds as shown in Figs.~\ref{Fig1}(f) and \ref{Fig1}(g).
+and $x$ increases from $0$ to $\frac{1}{5}$ as $u$ decreases from $\frac{1}{2}$ to $\frac{1}{5}$.
+The $\ket{\vparallel}$ component gives rise to singlet correlations on the vertical bonds, as shown in Figs.~\ref{Fig1}(f) and \ref{Fig1}(g).

 {\it Ladder with a frustrated plaquette}|Next, we embed a frustrated square at the center of a ladder [Fig.~\ref{Fig2}(a)].
-From exact diagonalization, there are again three regions as a function of $u$, except that $S_{\rm total}$ is reduced by $2$ in region III [Fig.~\ref{Fig2}(b)].
-Surprisingly, we find the magnons are always strongly bound to the frustrated plaquette [Fig.~\ref{Fig2}(d)], even when the hole is delocalized for $u \lesssim 0.5$ [Fig.~\ref{Fig2}(c)].
+From exact diagonalization, there are again three regions, except that $S_{\rm total}$ is reduced by $2$ in region III [Fig.~\ref{Fig2}(b)].
+Surprisingly, the magnons are always strongly bound to the frustrated plaquette [Fig.~\ref{Fig2}(d)], even when the hole is delocalized for $u \lesssim \frac{1}{2}$ [Fig.~\ref{Fig2}(c)].
 This is consistent with an effective attraction between the hole and magnons in the presence of frustration \cite{demler_attraction_2024}.
-The spin ordering is similar to that of the single square, with singlet correlations on the vertical rungs in region II and on the diagonals in region III.
+The ordering is similar to that of the single square, with singlet correlations on the vertical rungs in region II and on the diagonals in region III.
+Due to the strong binding, the physics is unaltered by increasing the length $l$ of the ladder.

 The small spread in the magnon density outside the central plaquette in region III [Fig.~\ref{Fig2}(d)] can be understood from perturbation theory in $t/t^{\prime}$.
 Here the hole is bound to the central plaquette, and to first order the perturbation selects two types of cross-dimer states with $(-,-)$ parity: (i) $\ket{\times}_{\downarrow}$ where the hole hops with a $\downarrow$ spin across a diagonal, and (ii) $\ket{\times}_{\uparrow,d}$ where the hole hops with an $\uparrow$ spin across a diagonal and the second $\downarrow$ spin is at a distance $d \in \{1,2,3,\dots\}$ from the central plaquette.
 In order to lift this degeneracy, the hole has to make three hops along a neighboring plaquette, which couples $\ket{\times}_{\downarrow}$ and $\ket{\times}_{\uparrow,1}$, selecting the ground state $2\ket{\times}_{\downarrow} + \ket{\times}_{\uparrow,1}$, as sketched in Fig.~\ref{Fig2}(e).
 Hence, the probability of finding a magnon outside the central plaquette is $P_{\rm out} = \frac{1}{5}$.
 Note this perturbative estimate remains valid throughout region III [Fig.~\ref{Fig2}(d)].
 We also show in Appendix A that the physics is similar for a square grid with $x$-$y$ symmetry and a frustrated central plaquette.
 Here the magnons for large $t^{\prime}$ are even more strongly bound with $ P_{\rm out} = \frac{1}{9}$.